-Today the North Pacific Rimland is keenly strategic, and includes the nation states of North Pacific, Canada, USA, Russia, Japan, North Korea, South Korea and China, meaning that the region encompasses two continents (North America and Eurasia) and part of one distinctive geographical region (the circumpolar North).
-Indeed, the contemporary Pacific area, and particularly the northern Rimland of the Pacific region, is considered to be one of the most dynamic regions in the world from an economic point of view.
+Today the North Pacific area is increasingly strategic, not the least reason why being that it includes a number of powerful national economies which play an important role in the global economy.
+These include the nation states of North Pacific, Canada, USA, Russia, Japan, North Korea, South Korea and China.
+Indeed, the contemporary Pacific area, and particularly what we call the northern "Rimland "of the Pacific region, is considered to be one of the most dynamic regions in the world from an economic point of view.
 It includes on one hand, countries like the U.S. and Japan, with the largest economies in the world, or countries like China, with large and fast growing economies.
 On the other hand, the region contains a large number of rapidly growing cities and sub-regions with flourishing economies, such as Vancouver, Soul and coastal areas of China.
-It also includes areas with rich energy resources like Alaska and the Russian Far East.
-In addition, and equally important, the region also contains strong political, as well as military, powers such as the U.S., Russia and China.
-It is on the northern edge of this region that our focus, the North pacific and the circumpolar North is situated.
+It also includes areas with rich energy resources like Alaska and the Russian Far East, as well as industrial resources like diamonds, in the Canadian Northwest Territories.
+In addition, and equally important, the region also contains strong political, as well military, powers such as the

+U.S., Russia and China.
+It is on the northern edge of this region that our focus, the North Pacific and the circumpolar North is situated.

-Part of the reason why a change in the geopolitical status has occurred in the region is that a significant shift in emphasis has occurred from what were very clearly 19th and early 20th century geopolitical goals.
-This shift signals a gradual move away from a focus upon the perceived need for controlling "Central Eurasia", or indeed controlling and containing Eurasia itself, to a perceived need for achieving the new "containment of Eurasia" by controlling the regions surrounded or adjacent to central Eurasia, to the role of the region in the global economy and its geo-economic potential.
-The North American North Pacific has experienced the effects of this shift.
-And while it was considered somewhat strategic in the late 19th and early 20th century in military terms (a result of the quest for the Northwest Passage and the changing configuration of Canada's sovereign territory in the High Arctic), it gained considerably more attention as a strategic place during the Cold War Era.
+Part of the reason why a change in geopolitical status has occurred in the region is that a significant shift in emphasis have occurred from what were very clearly 19th and early 20th century geopolitical goals.
+This shift signals a gradual move away from first, a realist international relations focus upon the perceived need for controlling "Central Eurasia", or indeed controlling and containing Eurasia itself, second to a perceived need for achieving the new "containment of Eurasia" by controlling the regions surrounded or adjacent to central Eurasia; and finally, to the role of the region in the global economy and its geo-economic potential.
+The North American North Pacific has experienced the effects of this shift, and while it was considered somewhat strategic in the late 19th and early 20th century in military terms (a result of the quest for the Northwest Passage and the changing configuration of Canada's sovereign territory in the High Arctic), it gained considerably more attention as a strategic place during the Cold War Era.
+The establishment of the D.E.W.
+Line is a case in point.

 Since then, however, the calculation for the geopolitical significance of the North Pacific region has changed.
-It has moved from an emphasis upon hard military security to a more broadly defined security in terms of economic development and resources access, to comprehensive security (including health and education), and environmental security as global warming and global pollution become major issues in the circumpolar North.
+It has moved from an emphasis upon hard military security to a more broadly defined security in terms of economic development and resources access, as well as comprehensive security (including health and education) and environmental security as global warming and global pollution become major issues in the circumpolar North.
 All of these shifts opened opportunities for a new discussion about the circumpolar North, northern geopolitics, regional governance and sustainable development.